-Taking its name from beautiful St Anne's Cathedral, Belfast's cobblestoned cultural and entertainment hub host some of the city's best pubs and liveliest clubs, as well as a selection of wonderful eateries.
-Look out for the splendid MAC (Metropolitan Arts Centre), home to cutting-edge drama and more.
+Taking its name from beautiful St Anne's Cathedral, Belfast's cobblestoned cultural and entertainment quarter hosts some of the city's best pubs and liveliest clubs, as well as a selection of wonderful eateries.
+Look out for the splendid MAC (Metropolitan Arts Centre), which is home to cutting-edge drama and more.